 Though the City agrees with a majority of the applicant's responses, and as demonstrated within this report, the structures and context will comply with the applicable criteria, when the City examines density, the City examines the number of dwelling units per square foot.
 The historic district is platted with 5,000 square foot lots, most of which are entitled to a single-family dwelling.
 The applicant has proposed 6 homes over 4 lots of record, but has mitigated the number of units with substantially smaller homes, both in square footage, footprint, and height.
-Furthermore, the homes are spread throughout the site and the applicant proposed the installation of a landscaped buffer.
+Furthermore, the homes are spread throughout the site and the applicant proposed the installation of a landscaped buffer, which will create further separation and help reduce the impacts of a development on the neighboring properties.
 In addition to street trees, the applicant shall assure one tree is planted (or retained) a within 10 feet of the right-of-way or within the right-of-way for every 35 feet of lineal frontage on Miller Street and 4th Avenue and one shrub is planted (or retained) for every 4 feet of frontage in the same location.